 ►Once the intended use of the data has been completed, organizations must dispose of the data.
 Whenever they are used for statistical purposes, they should be rendered anonymous.

-► Technological legislation should not be prescriptive, as they tend to be outdated quickly.
-Instead, legislation should be technology-neutral, so it can adapt to new technologies as they emerge.
+►Legislation should be technology-neutral, so it can adapt to new technologies as they emerge.
+Otherwise, it becomes outdated.

 ►Your consumer relationship should be as ethical as the way you would want your own data to be used.